Kuadrant/multicluster-gateway-controller/docs/installation/service-protection-installation.md

 `kubectl annotate managedclusteraddon kuadrant-addon "addon.open-cluster-management.io/values"='{"IstioOperator":"installed-state"}' -n <managed spoke cluster>`

-This will propogate down and update the Kuadrant Operator, used by the Kuadrant OCM Addon.
+This will propagate down and update the Kuadrant Operator, used by the Kuadrant OCM Addon.

+### Changing the name of the channel to use

+If you want to use a different channel with the `ManagedClusterAddon` to install the kuadrant operator.
+You can do so by overriding the channel with the follow annotation:

+`kubectl annotate managedclusteraddon kuadrant-addon "addon.open-cluster-management.io/values"='{"CatalogSourceNS":"openshift-marketplace",  "CatalogSource":"community-operators", "Channel":"preview"}' -n managed-cluster-ns`

+This will propagate down and update the Kuadrant Subscription, used by OLM in the spoke.

 ## Verify the Kuadrant addon installation